Adam-Lechnos/adam-lechnos.github.io/_posts/2023/2023-07-21-managing-prometheus-grafana-helm-config.md

 Managed by the `servicemonitor.monitoring.coreos.com` CRD which specifies a set of targets and parameters describing how to scrape them.
 Learn more at the official [Prometheus Documentation - Configuration/Scrape Config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).

-**Note:** When creating a scraper, ensure a Kubernetes Service object exists exposing the service against the Pod/ReplicaSet/StatefulSet/daemonSet/Deployment.
+**Note:** When creating a scrape config, ensure a Kubernetes Service object exists exposing the service against the Pod/ReplicaSet/StatefulSet/daemonSet/Deployment.

 Create a yaml manifest as follows to add a new scrape config: